Skip to main content

 Account Access

-6. What to Do in Case of Separation?
+8. What to Do in Case of Separation

-Separation (divorce, end of PACS, end of cohabitation) requires settling the joint account situation:
+Separation — whether divorce, end of PACS, or end of cohabitation — requires settling the joint account situation.
+This can be emotionally charged, but the legal process is straightforward.

 1